shineloveyc/Book_DS/README.md

 	*Convex Optimization by Stephen Boyd and Lieven Vendenberghe (Cambridge University Press) *A First Course in Probability (Pearson) and Introduction to Probability Models (Academic Press) by Sheldon Ross

-Coding
+### Coding
-	○ R in a Nutshell by Joseph Adler (O’Reilly)
+	*R in a Nutshell by Joseph Adler (O’Reilly)
-	○ Learning Python by Mark Lutz and David Ascher (O’Reilly) ○ R for Everyone: Advanced Analytics and Graphics by Jared Lander (Addison-Wesley) ○ The Art of R Programming: A Tour of Statistical Software Design by Norman Matloff (No Starch Press) ○ Python for Data Analysis by Wes McKinney (O’Reilly)
+	*Learning Python by Mark Lutz and David Ascher (O’Reilly) *R for Everyone: Advanced Analytics and Graphics by Jared Lander (Addison-Wesley) *The Art of R Programming: A Tour of Statistical Software Design by Norman Matloff (No Starch Press) *Python for Data Analysis by Wes McKinney (O’Reilly)

-Data Analysis and Statistical Inference
+### Data Analysis and Statistical Inference
-	○ Statistical Inference by George Casella and Roger L. Berger (Cengage Learning) ○ Bayesian Data Analysis by Andrew Gelman, et al. (Chapman & Hall) ○ Data Analysis Using Regression and Multilevel/Hierarchical Models by Andrew Gelman and Jennifer Hill (Cambridge University Press)
+	* Statistical Inference by George Casella and Roger L. Berger (Cengage Learning)
+	* Bayesian Data Analysis by Andrew Gelman, et al. (Chapman & Hall)
+	* Data Analysis Using Regression and Multilevel/Hierarchical Models by Andrew Gelman and Jennifer Hill (Cambridge University Press)
 	○ Advanced Data Analysis from an Elementary Point of View by Cosma Shalizi (under contract with Cambridge University Press) ○ The Elements of Statistical Learning: Data Mining, Inference and Prediction by Trevor Hastie, Robert Tibshirani, and Jerome Friedman (Springer